flojoy-ai/docs/docs/instruments-database/vendors.md

  <details>
  <summary>Vendor Description</summary>
- Tektronix, Inc., historically widely known as Tek, is an American company best known for manufacturing test and measurement devices such as [oscilloscopes](https://en.wikipedia.org/wiki/Oscilloscope), [logic analyzers](https://en.wikipedia.org/wiki/Logic_analyzer), and video and mobile test protocol equipment.
+ Tektronix, Inc. (historically widely known as Tek) is an American company best known for manufacturing test and measurement devices such as oscilloscopes, logic analyzers, and video and mobile test protocol equipment.

  </details>

 <div className="flex flex-wrap" style={{ marginLeft: "-40px" }}>